b-goberdhan/LivelyJS/README.md

 That's about it for keyframes, you can still create your animations the other way or you can get a bit more creative.

+**Promise support**
+So far there is only one promise in livelyjs.
+The promise is for livelyjs.play.
+Usage : livelyjs.promise.play() which returns a promise and finishes when the animation is done playing.
 **Adding animations**:
 In order to add animations you must call: